nicholasmurphy2/ECSE-444-Project/README.md

 1. Connect the board and identify the **Virtual COM Port** (e.g., `COM5` on Windows) by running the following command for Windows PowerShell:\
 `Get-WmiObject Win32_SerialPort | Select-Object DeviceID, Caption`

-2. Open the Frontend/term.py script in any text or code editor, set the correct Virtual COM Port and save the script.
+2. Open the Frontend/term.py script in any text or code editor, set the correct COM_PORT and save the script.

 3. Navigate to the `Frontend/` directory (where the Python script is).